2–3 minutes

 What you’ll need: blender, strainer, and glass container.

 Yields 16-2oz shots.
-Store leftover and refrigerate.
+Refrigerate.